Oil and Gas Terms Beginning with “F” — Page 4

 A surface pipeline carrying oil, gas or water that connects the wellhead to a manifold or to production facilities, such as heater-treaters and separators.
 Read more →

-A model of a reservoir in which the steady-state flow and the advective transport are described in two or three dimensions by a computer program.
-A flow model is an essential component of a reservoir simulator.
-Flow… Read more →
+A flow model is a computational representation of a reservoir in which the steady-state flow and the advective transport (the bulk movement of fluids through the reservoir) are described in two or three spatial… Read more →